dylanGerlach/ZoneTogether/README.md

 Our team saw this as a real opportunity to make community service more accessible and coordinated.

 ## Authors
-Dylan Gerlach
+Dylan Gerlach,
-Valerie Luu
+Valerie Luu,
-Hector Quinones
+Hector Quinones,
-Omer Raziuddin
+Omer Raziuddin,
-Sidartha Yogendra
+ and Sidartha Yogendra

 ## Getting Started